awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/pricing.md

 ### Refund policy<a name="refund-policy"></a>

  If you list your software as a free trial product, AWS can issue refunds on your behalf for software charges accruing within seven days of a conversion from a free trial to a paid subscription\.
 Refunds issued in connection with free trial conversions require no action on your part\.
 By enabling Free Trial on a product, you are agreeing to this policy\.

-## AWS Marketplace for US IC<a name="aws-marketplace-for-us-ic"></a>

-### Refund Policy<a name="refund-policy-1"></a>

- For software listed on the IC Marketplace, AWS can issue a full refund for software charges incurred by end users within 30 days of subscription to the product\.
-Refunds will be decided and executed by the AWS team and require no action on your part\.
-By listing a product in the IC Marketplace, you are agreeing to this policy

 ## Annual Products<a name="annual-products"></a>